 | Misconception / risk | What goes wrong | Better approach |

-| “If it fits the wall, it fits the apartment.” | It blocks walk paths or door swing. | Plan clearances for traffic and doors before choosing width. |
+| “If it fits the wall, it fits the apartment.” | It blocks walk paths or door swing. | Plan clearances for traffic flow and doors before choosing width. |

-| “Overall depth is all that matters.” | Thick arms/backs steal usable floor space. | Compare overall depth and usable seat depth. |
+| “Overall depth is all that matters.” | Thick arms and backs steal usable floor space. | Compare overall depth with usable seat depth. |

-| “Deeper seats are always more comfortable.” | Shorter users can’t use the backrest. | Pick a depth that leaves space behind the knees and still supports thighs. |
+| “Deeper seats are always more comfortable.” | Shorter users lose back support or feel pushed forward. | Choose a depth that supports your thighs without pressing behind the knee. |

-| “Any frame is fine in a small space.” | Daily sitting and WFH accelerates sagging. | Prioritize stronger joinery, suspension, and cushions. |
+| “Any frame is fine in a small space.” | Daily sitting and work-from-home use speed up sagging and looseness. | Prioritize stronger joinery, suspension, and cushions. |

-| “Delivery is the store’s problem.” | Returns and restocking fees pile up. | Measure the tightest doorway/turn and confirm boxed dimensions. |
+| “Delivery is the store’s problem.” | Returns, delays, and restocking fees pile up fast. | Measure the tightest doorway and turn, then confirm boxed dimensions. |

 What Makes a Sofa “Apartment-Size”